 The 'display name' of the sender, presented as the sender's name, in the receiver's email client.

-Note that, for authenticated email transmissions, there is a chance that the email server (POP/IMAP server) replaces the display name with the one defined for an email account.
+Note that, for authenticated email transmissions, there is a chance that the email server (POP/IMAP server) replaces the display name with the one defined for an email account in which case this field can be left blank.

 Technically, this entry will be included in the From: field in the body of the notification email.